Understand your Project Fi bill

 Once you've turned on Group repay, you can choose members from your group to send payment requests to and the monthly amount.
-Google Wallet will send them automatic monthly reminders.
+Google Pay will send them automatic monthly reminders.

 You'll get monthly reminders to pay your group owner back for your part of the Fi bill.
 Tap on the notification to send money immediately.
 You can also pay your group owner back later:

 - Next to the monthly statement, select Send money.
 You can also open a statement and select Send money.